-We are the Mark and Sue Steele and together with our son, Gus we run Patou Alpacas from our home, Budleigh House Farm which is on the edge of the Blackdown Hills close to Taunton, Wellington and junction 26 of the M5 in Somerset..
+We are Mark and Sue Steele and together with our son, Gus we run Patou Alpacas from our home Budleigh House Farm, which is on the edge of the Blackdown Hills close to Taunton, Wellington and junction 26 of the M5 in Somerset..

 We formed the herd in 2006 with the purchase of three pregnant females and the herd has grown from there.
 At the time I was a village bobby in rural South Wiltshire and Sue was a community midwife covering more or less the same area.